Skip to main content

 Hermes Rivera / Unsplash

 First, let us assure you that your beer and wine, even if they are carbonated and contain bubbles like sparkling wines, will not explode during your flight.
-The cargo hold and the cabin are pressurized, so that great new IPA you just had to buy a few bottles of or the fancy bubbly you’ll save for a special occasion won’t blow their top on the way home.
+The cargo hold and the cabin are pressurized, so that great new IPA you just had to buy a few bottles of, or the fancy bubbly you’ll save for a special occasion won’t blow their top on the way home.

-• Wrap each bottle or can in its own individual plastic bag.
 If one can or bottle breaks during transit, the bag will contain the mess, protecting your clothes and other belongings from being soaked in wine and beer.
 Ziploc bags come in handy for this purpose, but you can use just about any plastic bag if it can be tied closed or secured.
 If you’re worried about plastic waste, you can always reuse plastic bags again and again or invest in reusable silicone bags that can easily be washed out and reused in the future.
 Never pack bottles or cans together.

-• Double-check that they are well-secured.
 For a final check, jostle or rattle your suitcase a bit to see if the bottles or cans roll around or knock against each other.
 If they do, rearrange them to make sure they are as well secured and padded as possible.

 Cans and glass bottles travel differently.
 Next, we’ll discuss the pros and cons of each and provide specific packing instructions.

-How to pack cans
+How to pack beer cans for air travel

 Close-up of packing a can in a suitcase